Examining the Sustainability of Copper Use for Disease Management and Horticultural Benefit in Tart Cherry Systems

 • Pest Management: general pest management

-2) to assess the potential of copper-hyperaccumulating plants in removing copper from agricultural soils in greenhouse experiments and at on-farm sites,
+2. To assess the potential of copper-hyperaccumulating plants in removing copper from agricultural soils in greenhouse experiments and at on-farm sites.

-4) to increase the adoption of these practices in the long-term in an effort to promote agricultural sustainability.
+4. To increase the adoption of these practices in the long-term in an effort to promote agricultural sustainability.

-Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.